 Find empowerment!
 Tired of feeling powerless against big fossil fuel companies, auto companies, or big utilities?
 Well, the clean energy revolution is gaining momentum and now you can be part of the cheaper and healthier solutions instead of just being frustrated.

 Estimate your footprint: Our new, clean-energy infrastructure will be cheaper and healthier, but it’s not obvious where to start.
 Like studying your bank account, an estimate of your greenhouse emissions shows you the big picture and where to focus effort or money.
-Your Gorge Footprint Challenge starts with adding up your emissions using the CoolClimate Calculator.
+Start by adding up your emissions using the CoolClimate Calculator.
 (Don’t fret the details, but the more accurate you are, the more useful it will be for you.)
 The calculator compares your results to regional averages.
 To compare per capita averages, divide your total emissions from the calculator by the number of people in your household.

 Are you up for the challenge?
 Thanks for everything you do to help clean up our air!